isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sec 1 Registration/2024_Sec_1_Registration_Website_Final.jpg">
 </div>
+<h4>Introduction</h4>
 <ul>
 <li>
-<p>Introduction</p>
 <p>Congratulations on your posting to Zhenghua Secondary School!
 Here, we
-strive to develop every student into a Principled and Future-Ready Leader – leaders who are grounded in the values of respect, resilience, responsibility, integrity and compassion; leaders who are able to lead self and others well into the future.
+strive to develop every student into a Principled and Future-Ready Leader – leaders who are grounded in the values of respect, resilience, responsibility, integrity and compassion; leaders who are able to lead themselves and others well into the future.
 <br>
 <br>